 If you notice a huge increase in your electricity bill, you may be dealing with a pump that’s constantly cycling on and off.
 Go to your well or pump housing and listen to see if the pump is running continuously.
 If it is, call A&T Well and Pump so we can get a technician out to you and repair your well pump.

 Dirty or Cloudy Water

 When your water is cloudy or dirty, your well pump may be getting water from the bottom of the well where this is silt and sediment.
 Your pump may also not be filtering the silt before it is sending it to the pressure tank.
 If you don’t get this fixed promptly, the problem will only get worse and you may have to replace the entire pump instead of just repairing it.

 If your water sputters when you turn on the faucet, there is air in the pipes.
 This could be due to a pump malfunction or a crack in your well or home plumbing.
 You’ll want to call a repair contractor right away.

-As you can tell, many well pump issues don’t fall under the DIY category.
+As you can tell, many issues that fall on our well pump troubleshooting list don’t fall under the DIY category.

 If you need well pump repair in Raleigh and surrounding areas, call A&T Well and Pump.
 We have experienced technicians who will diagnose your problem and make sure your well pump gets fixed promptly.